Polyurethane vs Tung Oil: Which is Better?

 - Tung oil is non-toxic, so it can be marketed as an eco-friendly product and command a higher price.

 You may find that a high-grade oil-based poly is more expensive than most tung oil products.
-These polys are engineered to be extra strong and long-lasting, which explains the higher price.
+These polyurethanes are engineered to be extra strong and long-lasting, which explains the higher price.

 Ease of Application

-Applying water-based polyurethane can be challenging too, as its quick-drying nature makes it hard to keep track of which areas have received poly and which haven’t.
+That said, applying water-based polyurethane can be challenging also because its quick-drying nature makes it hard to keep track of which areas have coated and which haven’t.

 With tung oil, all you have to do is wipe it on a wooden surface and the pores will do the rest.
 This is one of the main reasons why tung oil is a go-to for finishing complex wood furnishings with many hard-to-reach joints, gaps, and crevices.

-Getting poly into hard-to-reach joints, gaps, and crevices is much more difficult, even for the most patient and skilled woodworkers, because you need bulkier applicators (brushes, sprayers, etc.) and poly doesn’t disperse as well.
+Getting polyurethane into hard-to-reach joints, gaps, and crevices is much more difficult, even for the most patient and skilled woodworkers, because you need bulkier applicators (brushes, sprayers, rollers.) and it doesn’t disperse as well.

 But to create a near waterproof seal, you’ll need to apply many coats of tung oil (5-7).
-On the other hand, only two coats of oil-based polyurethane can form an effective, durable seal.
+On the other hand, just a couple of coats of oil-based polyurethane can form an effective, durable seal.

-Despite being water-resistant, tung oil finish isn’t strong enough for outdoor use, as it’ll break down if it’s exposed to the elements, mainly rain, for a prolonged period.
+Despite being water-resistant, tung oil finish isn’t strong enough for outdoor use, as it’ll break down if it’s exposed to the rain or harsh sun for a prolonged period.

 Drying & Curing Time

 It takes a coat of tung oil about 48 hours to dry.
-So if you’re applying numerous coats, expect the finishing process to take 10 days to complete.
+So if you’re applying numerous coats, expect the finishing process to take 10 days or more to complete.

 Polyurethane, on the other hand, dries somewhat quicker.
 Water-based polyurethane becomes semi-dry in under an hour, while oil-based poly takes five to seven hours to become semi-dry.